Thursday, January 23, 2025

 Open letter to the Military Media Industrial Complex

 [1/23/25: I wrote this letter in May, 2023, but did not post it.
-It seems relevant now, after my conversation with President Trump, noted in the next post, referencing the Military Media Industrial Complex.]
+It seems relevant now, after my conversation with President Trump, recounted in the next post, referencing the Military Media Industrial Complex.]

 Dear Military Industrial Complex,